swiftcoder2020/milestone_project_1/README.md

-I had also identified as part of the information architecture that the website portfolio will be structured in the form of a simple yet basic hierarchy of webpages whereby 'Home' represents the top level and 'Projects', 'Profile' and 'Contact' will be of equal horizontal level at the bottom in a tree like structure and this is reflected in the site structure, therefore the below links represents the thought process into structuring the webpages through the software Balsamiq,
+I had also identified as part of the information architecture that the website portfolio will be structured in the form of a simple yet basic hierarchy of webpages whereby 'Home' represents the top level and 'Projects', 'Profile' and 'Contact' will be of equal horizontal level at the bottom in a tree like structure and this is reflected in the site structure, therefore the below links in the next section represents the thought process into structuring the webpages through the software Balsamiq.

 #### *Wireframing the website*

-Below represents how a website will be structured as an information architecture in the form of a sitemap along with details for each of the webpages within the project:
+Below represents how a website will be structured as an information architecture in the form of a sitemap along with details for each of the webpages within the project and illustrates the logical movement into different sections:

 **[Website Portfolio Site Structure](wireframes/website-portfolio-sitemap.png)**